The problem with pink Audience age range : 6 and older / In Theater

 Post-show discussion

-15-minutes exchange with the performers of the production can be organized at the end of the performance, at no additional cost.
+15 minutes exchange with the performers of the production can be organized at the end of the performance.

 Complementary workshop after show

-Offered on request, this 60-minute workshop will open up a space for discovery, exchange and discussion around the themes of identity and self-affirmation.
+Offered on request, this 60 minutes workshop will open up a space for discovery, exchange and discussion around the themes of identity and self-affirmation.

 Press Review